The center next door

 Integrating scholarship and service to create a more just and compassionate world

 In preparing this reflection, I learned that a friend and Notre Dame classmate, Mary Meg McCarthy, ’80 was instrumental in the creation of the center and played an integral role in its being located “next door” to Breen-Phillips Hall.
 Mary Meg participated in various service activities while a student at Notre Dame.
 She, Fr.
-Don McNeill, C.S.C., and other staff and students decided that the Office of Volunteer Services and the Center for Experiential Learning needed to be consolidated into one center–the Center for Social Concerns–and that the center needed to be centrally located with high visibility on campus.
+Don McNeill, C.S.C., and other staff and students decided that the Office of Volunteer Services and the Center for Experiential Learning needed to be consolidated into one center–the Institute for Social Concerns–and that the center needed to be centrally located with high visibility on campus.
 Mary Meg describes with well-deserved pride and joy their meeting with Fr.
 Hesburgh, C.S.C, then president of the University.
-To my friends, it was abundantly clear that we needed a Center for Social Concerns and that the former home of WNDU television station on the southwest side of Hesburgh Library was the perfect location.
+To my friends, it was abundantly clear that we needed a Institute for Social Concerns and that the former home of WNDU television station on the southwest side of Hesburgh Library was the perfect location.
 Informed by his commitment to justice, Fr.
 Hesburgh asked his guests to present their proposal to the University Board of Trustees, which they did not long after the meeting.
 And so the center was born and, importantly, housed “next door,” on the site of the current Geddes Hall.
 I have often heard Mary Meg describe how her Notre Dame education provided her a unique and invaluable opportunity as she integrated her academic studies with experiential learning and reflection to respond to the pressing needs of our time.

 As we look back now, fifty years later, it is clear that the center embodies Mary Meg’s and Fr.
 Don’s vision and hope and so much more.
 The center is the spiritual, intellectual, and experiential home for community engagement at Notre Dame.
 It provides students with placements throughout the United States and in more than 30 locations on three continents.
 The center integrates intellectual pursuits in their programming through both the Summer Service Learning Program (SSLP) and the International Summer Service Learning Program (ISSLP).
 At Our Lady’s University, service walks hand-in-hand with scholarship, each mutually informing and enriching the other.
 In Mary Meg’s words, the center integrates academic learning and spirituality with action, which was unique to higher education when it was created.